 One has to question what's going on here.

-Anyway, they uh more protests planned for tonight.
+Anyway, more protests planned for tonight.

 We'll be watching closely.

-Of course, we have our our town hall with Donald Trump addressing issues in the black community.
+Of course, we have our Our Town Hall with Donald Trump addressing issues in the black community.

 Anyway, here to go through all of this.

-We have Horace Cooper, legal commentator, co-chair of the Project 21 and organization of black Americans, also Mercedes Cohen is a litigator attorney, by the way, she's a shark and a Fox News contributor.
+We have Horace Cooper, legal commentator, co-chair of the Project 21 and Organization of Black Americans.

 Welcome both of you back to the program.